SauryChen/SauryChen/README.md

 - 👋 Hi, I’m @SauryChen
-- 👀 I’m interested in the AI4Science, weather forecasting/nowcasting, and 3D reconstruction.
+- 👀 I’m interested in the AI4Science, weather forecasting/nowcasting and climate prediction.
 - 🌱 I’m currently a Ph.D Candidate at Tsinghua Univeristy
 - 📫 You can reach me at chenmx21 AT mails.tsinghua.edu.cn